 - If you’re coming from countries with 230 Volt appliances (Australia, Europe, UK), you will only require a plug adapter.

 - Most lodges and city hotels offer various adapters.

 - If you wish to use any electronic devices from the US, or any country with 110 Volt appliances, you’ll need a voltage converter and plug adapter.

 - What happens when I arrive in Africa?

 A Timeless Africa Safaris representative will assist you to make all your transfers:

-- You will be met at the airport by one of our professional team carrying a placard bearing your name.
+- You will be met on arrival at the airport by our professional team carrying a placard bearing your name.